opynfinance/GammaProtocol/README.md

 The full report can be viewed by opening the `coverage/index.html` file in a browser.

-## Security
+## Security And Bug Bounty Program
-Security is a top priority for us at Opyn.
-As an insurance platform, we care most about furthering the trust users have in DeFi.
-This code is still in development and has not been finalized, hence we anticipate there will be issues.
-We would love to learn about them while we are still in the development phases of the project!

-We care about building out a safe and secure DeFi.
-You can help us further this mission, by letting us know if you find a vulnerability by emailing security@opyn.co.
+The security of the Opyn protocol is our highest priority.
+Our team has created a protocol that we believe is safe and dependable, and has been audited by OpenZeppelin.
+All smart contract code is publicly verifiable and we have a bug bounty for undiscovered vulnerabilities.
+We encourage our users to be mindful of risk and only use funds they can afford to lose.
+Options are complex instruments that when understood correctly can be powerful hedges.
+Smart contracts are still new and experimental technology.
+We want to remind our users to be optimistic about innovation while remaining cautious about where they put their money.

+Please see [here](https://opyn.gitbook.io/opyn/security) for details on our security audit and bug bounty program.